 Called the GeForce 256, this GPU had the capability of processing 10 million polygons per second.
 By increasing the graphic manipulation speed, NVIDIA set itself up to be a player in several industries, especially game consoles and computer workstations.

 Today, NVIDIA technology can be found everywhere.
 It sells products designed to perform the following tasks:

 NVIDIA has also recently become a staple in the exploding AI industry because as deep learning systems grow in strength so will the demand for NVIDIA's GPUs.

 History of Nvidia Stock

-Nvidia filed its IPO on January 22, 1999 (shortly before the release of its first graphics processing unit) with shares priced at $12.
-Unfortunately, the IPO came to market only a few months before the beginning of the dot-com meltdown, which sent many tech stocks plummeting without recovery for several years.
+NVIDIA filed its IPO on January 22, 1999, (shortly before the release of its first GPU) with shares priced at $12.The IPO came to market only a few months before the beginning of the dot-com meltdown, which sent many tech stocks plummeting without recovery for several years.

-It had doubled again to $230 by January of 2018 and today sits around $290.
-If you had purchased $10,000 worth of Nvidia shares at the start of 2016 and didn’t sell, you’d be sitting on over $117,000 today.
+It had doubled again to $230 by January 2018 and today sits around $380.
+If you had purchased $10,000 worth of NVIDIA shares at the start of 2016 and didn’t sell, you’d be sitting on over $152,000 today.

-Here are a few reasons why you might consider adding Nvidia stock to your portfolio:
+Here are a few reasons why you might consider adding NVIDIA stock to your portfolio.

-Thinking of buying Nvidia shares?
-The outlook is good, but not entirely rosy:
+Thinking of buying NVIDIA shares?
+The outlook is good, but not entirely rosy.